22mahmoud/maw.sh/src/blog/get-webmention-with-jq-and-yq/index.md

 }
 ```

-For each file we will see if there existing data, we will need at first merge two of theme and make
+For each file we will see if there existing data, we will need to first merge
-sure the merged data have only unique data, so we will compare with `wm-id` with `jq` using
+two of them and make sure the merged data have unique data, so we will compare
-`unique_by(:property_name:)` function and plus `+` operator to merge two arrays
+with `wm-id` with `jq` using `unique_by(:property_name:)` function and plus `+`
+operator to merge two arrays

 ```sh
 merge_entries() {